 SO, WHY DOES THE CHURCH STILL PREACH GENESIS?

 Now that we know this, how is it possible that theatres still put Shakespeare’s Richard III on stage.
 Should the wrong be corrected, the play be banned or edited to respect the historic truth?
 My guess is that you would propose neither ban nor editing – and neither would I. But why not?
 Because both Richard III, the King of England and Richard III the play of Shakespeare are essential elements of the history of England, the former of the political, the latter of the cultural history.
 Editing the play for political correctness would destroy the latter [there might be a broader message here as well].
-In the school curricula its place is in the literature, but not in history.
+In the school curricula its place, however, is in literature, but not in history.

 Incidentally, who was William Shakespeare?
 There exists so little contemporary information about him that every now and then an academic raises the questions: has there actually been a real person behind that name, and if so, has he ever written a single play?
 Namely, the plays have only survived as scattered notes written up by and compiled by others.
 Quite the same questions and doubts have been raised about the historic reality of the existence and words of Jesus of Nazareth.
 Although Jesus lived 1500 years before Shakespeare, much more contemporary information has survived from his life than from the life of Shakespeare.
 Yet, in my mind, doubts about the historic existence of both Jesus and Shakespeare are absurd.
-They both left their marks in their contemporaries and through centuries those marks have only intensified and spread over the globe – people, language, culture and society.
+They both left their marks in their contemporaries and through centuries those marks have become indelible, intensified and spread over the globe – people, language, culture and society.
 If one cannot believe that Jesus or Shakespeare have existed, how could one believe in the existence of any particular individual who has supposedly lived centuries ago – or what would we actually mean by ‘having existed’?

 WHAT IS THE ORIGIN OF THE BIBLE?

 Several scholarly Church Fathers compiled the Bible towards the end of the fourth century in a series of synods via debating, selecting and combining from numerous Jewish (Septuagint in Greek 132, BC) and early Christian scriptures.
-Their included in their compilation of the 54 books of the Old and the 27 books of the New Testament – the biblical canon – all of the available independent and original texts and did their best to organise them into a logical order.
+They included in the final compilation of the 54 books of the Old and the 27 books of the New Testament – the biblical canon – all of the available independent and original texts and did their best to organise them into a logical order.
 They left out, e.g., several Jewish personal histories from the Old Testament and from the New Testament they left out several Gospels which had obviously been written after and based on the four included ones (Mark, Mathew, Luke and John).
-Some of those left out were considered heretical, others not.
+Some of those left out were considered heretical, others just redundant.
 They have been published separately as biblical apocrypha.
 The current Bibles used by the Catholic, Orthodox, Lutheran, Anglican and other protestant churches contain the same books in the same order, with the exception of some Old Testament books that exist only in the Catholic and Orthodox Bibles.
-The Church Fathers closed the biblical canon – that included the four Gospels, Acts, 21 Letters and Revelations – in 367, but they accepted that the individual texts will be critically evaluated and edited also in the future because those they had available had been copied and sometimes rearranged during the past 300 years many times over, and some more original texts were likely to be found.
+The Church Fathers closed the New Testament’s biblical canon – that included the four Gospels, Acts, 21 Letters and Revelations – in 367, but they accepted that the individual texts will be critically evaluated and edited also in the future because those they had available had been copied and sometimes rearranged during the past 300 years many times over, and some more original texts were likely to be found.
 The first complete Bible in Latin was Vulgata, translated by St. Jerome in 420 AD.

-Later archaeological and linguistic research has indeed found older texts and incorporated them into the more recent bible translations, and such findings have continued up to present.
+Later archaeological and linguistic research has indeed found several more original/older texts and incorporated them into the more recent bible translations, and such findings have continued up to present.
 For example the ‘dead sea scrolls’ (Qumran Caves Scrolls), originating from 300 BC to 100 AD, were found in the 1940’s and ‘50’s, and contain numerous passages of the books of Old Testament from Genesis to Isaiah, Ezekiel, etc., written in Hebrew and Aramaic.

 The first domestic language [other than Latin and Greek] Bible translations were done from Latin about one thousand years after St. Jerome.
 Already in the 1500’s Luther translated the Bible to German using Greek and Hebrew originals.
 Since then the number of languages the Bible has been translated to has grown to 700, and the total number of translations to ca. 1000.
 Modern Bibles are, indeed, based in parts on older originals than the Bible that the Church Fathers compiled in 367.
 Linguistic and cultural research on the original Bible languages, Koine Greek and Hebrew, have also pointed out numerous errors in the translations and interpretations in the older versions, and more precise translations have replaced earlier ones.
 There have also been speculations about the precise words used by Jesus, who spoke Aramaic [the regional lingua franca] and not Greek.
 Only one sentence in Aramaic is found in the Greek originals: Eeli, eeli, lama sabaktani (Matt.
 27:46).
 Our current Finnish Bible translation from 1992 is based on a different interpretation philosophy [true to meaning rather than true to dictionary] than its predecessor from 1938, and on older originals than the 1776 Bible, let alone Agricola’s New Testament in Finnish from 1548.